ftumminello/chrome-encrypt-string/README.md

 Install the Chrome extionsion from the Chrome Web Store.

-Navigate to any tab with a valid input tab.
+Navigate to any tab with a valid input field.

-** List of valid input: [text, password, number, email, tel, url, search, date, datetime, datetime-local, time, month, week] **

-Highlight the text from the input field.
+Highlight text from an input field.

-Press Ctrl+Shift+E on the keyboard and watch the input value change to an all caps, MD5 encrypted string.
+Press Ctrl+Shift+E and watch the input value change to an all caps, MD5 encrypted string.

 Your string is also copied to the clipboard.

+** List of valid input fields: [text, password, number, email, tel, url, search, date, datetime, datetime-local, time, month, week] **

 ### Potential Gotchas

 Some websites run custom javascript to prevent tampering with forms.
-So you may run this command and see your input text change but it is not certain that the form submit handlers will use the new value.
+Therefore, you may run this command and see your input text change, but it is not certain that the form submit handler will use the new value.

-This is the purpose of the copy value to clipboard, in case the form does not allow the extension to replace the value.
-You can manually paste the value in with one additionally Ctrl+V / Cmnd+V
+Therefore, the value is copied to the clipboard, in case the form submit does not use the extionsion replaced value.
+You can manually paste the value with one additional press of Ctrl+V / Cmnd+V.

 ## Authors